ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-gb.md

 #### OVHcloud Web Statistics

-This tool helps you to track and control the traffic of websites hosted on your Web Hosting plan, by visually compiling statistics of attendance and audience measurement.
+This tool helps you to track and control the traffic of websites hosted on your Web Hosting plan, by visually compiling statistics of page visits and audience measurement.

 ![hosting](images/OWStats01.gif){.thumbnail}

 The dashboard of OVHcloud Web Statistics is presented in 6 sections in the left panel.

-- Dashboard: visualisation du trafic sur les sites de votre hébergement.
+- Dashboard: visualises the website traffic on your Web Hosting plan.
-- Browsers: classement des navigateurs internet les plus utilisés pour visualiser vos sites.
+- Browsers: shows a ranking of the most used internet browsers to view your sites.
-- Geolocalization:  proportion de visiteurs en fonction de leur localisation.
+- Geolocalization: groups site visitors according to their location.
-- Requests: classement des pages les plus consultées sur vos sites.
+- Requests: displays the ranking of the most visited pages on your sites.
-- Robots: visualisation des robots qui passent sur vos sites.
+- Robots: visualises the automated attempts to connect to your sites.
-- Status: statistiques des échecs et réussites rencontrés en fonction des codes HTTP retournés.
+- Status: displays statistics of the failures and successes encountered, based on the HTTP codes returned.
-- FAQ: rubrique dédiée aux questions les plus fréquentes
+- FAQ: opens the section dedicated to frequently asked questions.

 The `Period selection` box allows you to select a specific time frame.

 #### Urchin v6 (legacy)

-If the access to the OVHcloud Web Statistics is not available on your hosting, you will have the legacy tool Urchin 6 instead.
+If access to the OVHcloud Web Statistics is not available on your hosting, you will have the legacy tool Urchin v6 instead.

 ![hosting](images/1490.png){.thumbnail}